mithuan2002/reward-new/replit.md

 ## Recent Changes

-**August 9, 2025** - Migration to Replit Environment and Vercel Fix:
+**August 9, 2025** - Migration to Replit Environment and Vercel Authentication Fix (COMPLETED):
 - Successfully migrated from Replit Agent to standard Replit environment
 - Created PostgreSQL database to replace SQLite for production compatibility
-- Fixed Vercel authentication 500 errors by updating API structure for serverless functions
+- FIXED Vercel authentication 500 errors by completely rewriting API structure for serverless functions
 - Migrated database schema from PostgreSQL-specific to unified schema
 - Added proper database connection handling for both development and production
-- Fixed all authentication routes to work properly on Vercel deployment
+- Fixed all authentication routes to work properly on Vercel deployment with proper error handling
-- Updated API routing structure to support Vercel's serverless architecture
+- Updated API routing structure to support Vercel's serverless architecture with postgres client
+- Removed deprecated server.js file and consolidated all Vercel functionality in api/index.js
+- Added comprehensive error handling and fallback mechanisms for database connection issues
-- Project now works seamlessly in both Replit (development) and Vercel (production)
+- Project now works seamlessly in both Replit (development) and Vercel (production) environments

 **July 3, 2025** - Deployment Setup and Migration to Render:
 - Configured automatic database migrations on server startup